Skip to main content

 Depending on your experiment, your variable may be a fixed stimulus (like a medical treatment) or a variable stimulus (like a period during which an activity occurs).

-Determine which type of stimulus meets your experiment’s needs and how widely or finely to vary your stimuli.
+Determine which type of stimulus meets your experiment’s needs and how widely or finely to vary it.

 Step 4: Assign subjects to groups

-When you have a clear idea of how to carry out your experiment, you can determine how to assemble test groups for an accurate study.
+When you have a clear idea of how to carry out your experiment, determine how to assemble test groups for an accurate study.

 When choosing your study groups, consider: